It is time to work for the Lord: History

 In the Talmudic period, the verse is thus called upon to justify the radical shift in rabbinic belief after the destruction of the Temple.
 Due to the conditions of exilic Jewry, the rabbinic leadership decided to permit the Oral Torah to be transcribed in writing and disseminated.
-The verse is interpreted to mean that "It is better that one letter of the Torah [the verse forbidding the writing down of the Oral Torah] should be uprooted than that the whole of the Torah be forgotten."
+The verse means that "It is better that one letter of the Torah [the verse forbidding the writing down of the Oral Torah] should be uprooted than that the whole of the Torah be forgotten."
 (Temurah 14b, Elon Jewish Law 5:1, Louis Jacobs, p.
 133 trans.)

-In the modern period, the dramatic character of the verse again enters the stage.
-The verse is among those utilized to justify rabbinic innovations in halakhah.
-In Enlightenment period Germany, both the Reform rabbis and their Orthodox opponents cite the verse to justify the urgent nature of their actions ("It is time to act for the Lord").
-The two conflicting positions see quite different referents for the verse's "they have voided the law"—the Reformers felt the need to accommodate the growing disinterest in Jewish law, whereas the Orthodox felt that the Reformers themselves were voiding the law.
+In the modern era, the dramatic character of the verse again enters the stage.
+The verse is used to justify rabbinic innovations in halakha.
+In the Age of Enlightenment, both Reform and their Orthodox rabbis cited the verse to justify the urgent nature of their actions ("It is time to act for the Lord").
+The two conflicting positions see quite different referents for the verse's "they have voided the law"—the Reformers felt the need to accommodate the growing disinterest in Jewish law.
+In contrast, the Orthodox felt that the Reformers were voiding the law.